 This book had moments that pulled me in right away and others that made me go, “This is way too close to home.”
 The main character, Katrina, is an artist with an alcoholic parent who reminded me in a lot of ways of my father.
 Granted, my father isn’t suffering from a centuries-old curse that leaves him dreaming every night about drowning.
 Still, it made me think of him, and at times that made me need a hot second to get a break.
 Normally when that happens when I’m reading, I will dock points off the book, but not this time.
 Considering I knew it was coming and the way it was written, I was more amazed by how it captured a lot of my thoughts regarding my own father while still telling a very different relationship.

-Bellamy, on the other hand, I knew was not going to be the final love interest or really a love interest at all when we learn that his love interest killed a few decades ago by his father, so once that came to life I knew he was never going to be the love interest.
-He might try to protect Katrina, but it’s more so he can enact revenge against his father for murdering Serena, an innocent girl who was a mermaid performer.
-While he might share a kiss with Katrina, he is still very much pining over his lost love and she’s trying to distract him enough to get back the siren scale necklace.
+When we learn that his love interest was killed a few decades ago by his father, it is clear that Bellamy is not going to be the final love interest or even a love interest at all.
+So once that came to life, I knew he was never going to be the love interest.
+He might try to protect Katrina, but he’s really doing it to get back at his father for killing Serena, an innocent mermaid performer.
+While he might share a kiss with Katrina, he is still very much pining over his lost love, and she’s trying to distract him enough to get back the siren scale necklace.